 OFFBEAT PLACES IN ODISHA

-In this travel blog, I will give in detail the best offbeat destinations in Odisha that will blow our minds.
+In this travel blog, I will give in detail the best offbeat places in Odisha that will blow our minds.
 So let’s start the journey.
+There are many underrated tourist places in odisha which i will write down in this blog.

-Debrigarh Wildlife Sanctuary- Untamed Forest in Best Offbeat Destinations in Odisha
+Debrigarh Wildlife Sanctuary- Untamed Forest in Best Offbeat places in Odisha

 Debrigarh wildlife sanctuary is located in the Sambalpur district of Odisha which is 220 km from the capital city Bhubaneshwar.
 A visit to this sanctuary would definitely be a memorable experience in the life of any nature lover.
 To start with, the drive through the hirakud dam dyke road to reach the sanctuary main gate is beautiful.
 This is because one can enjoy astounding views of the clear water of the reservoir on the way.
 The reservoir forms the hirakud wildlife division which is home to many species of animals.
 This road runs parallel to the huge reservoir and so it gives a feeling of a marine dive due to the unseen horizon that combines perfectly with the clear blue sky.